Christmas Appeal 2022:

 Whilst progress has been made in recent years, 70% of women in Ethiopia still give birth without a doctor or nurse present.
 This can result in devastating childbirth injuries including fistula.
 Too many women in rural areas are suffering with untreated fistula, not knowing help is available.
 We are working to change this.

-Hamlin Patient Identification Officers, like Mohammed pictured above, will identify and transport hundreds of women in remote communities who have been suffering with untreated fistula to their nearest Hamlin hospital.
+Hamlin Patient Identification Officers, like Mohammed pictured above, identify and transport hundreds of women in remote communities who have been suffering with untreated fistula to their nearest Hamlin hospital each year.
 Once there they receive life changing treatment and are able to go back to their families and communities as changed women – healthy, happy and full of life.

 Women like Amina, pictured, who when Hamlin’s Patient Identification Officer Mohammed found her, had been living with her injury for 25 years.
 A cure seemed like a long-lost dream to Amina.
 But once she arrived at the Hamlin hospital, her hopes were renewed and she was given life changing reconstructive fistula surgery.
 She told us: “This is an amazing place.
 For me, the motherly care and love is restorative.
 My first surgery was successful and at last I am cured of my incontinence after 25 years.
 Thank you.”